 5 things to consider when choosing an office chair

 A good office chair follows the movements of your body, reduces the risk of strain injuries and helps you sit properly, no matter how long you spend sitting each day.
-A good office chair is crucial both for your well-being and your productivity.
 However, no one size fits all and what works for one person may not work for another, even in a similar working environment.
 Here are 5 important things to consider when choosing an office chair.

 1. How many hours do you sit down?